jthack/hydeout/_posts/2023-08-18-idea-hyping.md

 ## Developing the Skill
 Paul Graham is a smart guy and in that snippet, he called this a skill.
 I have to agree.
 Personally, I believe it's a part of the skillset that has helped me develop great       relationships with other talented hackers.
 It comes naturally to me, so it's not insincere.
 If it doesn't come naturally, I think you can still train yourself to do it           genuinely.
 Here's the process:
-1. Directy compliment the idea enthusiastically
+1. Directly compliment the idea enthusiastically
 2. Think about other domains where it's applicable and tell them
 3. Tell them about cool features or user interface ideas
 4. Spend a few minutes brainstorming and expanding on it